 – Dydra.com (website) (@twitter) (@github) – Cloud-hosted RDF & SPARQL database service by @datagraph.
 Request an invite to the beta program at http://t.co/Sat0oPE8fu

 – Google Biquery (website) – BigQuery is Googles fully managed, petabyte scale, low cost enterprise data warehouse for analytics.
 BigQuery is serverless.
 There is no infrastructure to manage and you dont need a database administrator, so you can focus on analyzing data to find meaningful insights using familiar SQL.
 BigQuery is a powerful Big Data analytics platform used by all types of organizations, from startups to Fortune 500 companies.

-– Google Cloud Dataproc (website) – Use Google Cloud Dataproc, an Apache Hadoop, Apache Spark, Apache Pig, and Apache Hive service, to easily process big datasets at low cost.
-Control your costs by quickly creating managed clusters of any size and turning them off when youre done.
+– Google Cloud Dataproc (website) – Use Google Cloud Dataproc, an Apache Hadoop, Apache Spark, Apache Pig, and Apache Hive service, to process easily big datasets at a low cost.
+Control your costs by quickly creating managed clusters of any size and turning them off when you’re done.
 Cloud Dataproc integrates across Google Cloud Platform products, giving you a powerful and complete data processing platform.

 – Google Fusion Tables (website) – Fusion Tables is an experimental data visualization web application to gather, visualize, and share data tables.

 – Heroku (website) (@twitter) (@github) – Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 – MarkLogic (website) (@twitter) (@github) – MarkLogic provides enterprise solutions for your business by enabling operational big data applications with NoSQL databases and data integration.